-As a result, we increased appointment confirmations for our dental practice clients, and created a modern email template we could use for other email campaigns, like recall and treatment plans.
+As a result, we increased appointment confirmations for our dental practice clients, and created a modern email template we could use for other email campaigns.

 This is just one example of our appointment confirmation emails.
 Appointment confirmation campaigns had multiple variations, based on how many days were left until the patientʼs appointment.
 For example, if the patient made an appointment more than 30 days from today, she would be placed in the “Long-Term Reminder” campaign.